chef/chef-web-docs/chef_master/source/resource_chef_client.rst

 .. tag chef_client_summary

-A chef-client is an agent that runs locally on every node that is under management by Chef.
-When a chef-client is run, it will perform all of the steps that are required to bring the node into the expected state, including:
+Chef Infra Client is an agent that runs locally on every node that is under management by Chef Infra Server.
+When a Chef Infra Client is run, it will perform all of the steps that are required to bring the node into the expected state, including:

-* Registering and authenticating the node with the Chef server
+* Registering and authenticating the node with the Chef Infra Server
 * Building the node object
 * Synchronizing cookbooks
 * Compiling the resource collection by loading each of the required cookbooks, including recipes, attributes, and all other dependencies